alphagov/forms/design/features/file-upload/README.md

 With the limits we set form creators could phrase the questions to ask for specific documents.
 Some users would need to create a workaround to fit the file upload constraints and might end up repeating a similar question to ask for one piece of evidence.

-When users tried to fill in the form via preview and upload documents it wasn’t initially clear whether a question asks for one or multiple files.
+When form creators tried to fill in the form via preview and upload documents it wasn’t initially clear whether a question asks for one or multiple files.

-Users expected to be able to receive larger files.
+Participants, like form creators and form owners, expected to be able to receive larger files.

 Form creators wanted to get more information about supported files when they were creating a file upload question